H = Humanities course (at least 2 are required)

 - Richard Kearney, Strangers, Gods, and Monsters (Routledge, 2003).

-Contemporary Moral Issues
+Studies of Philosophy and Religion: Contemporary Moral Issues

 This course will focus on the study of articles written on a broad range of contemporary issues of ethical concern.
 These issues potentially include but not limited to capital punishment, abortion, euthanasia, sexuality, animal welfare, and poverty.
 Studying the works of respected thinkers on these matters will afford students an opportunity to think more thoroughly and systematically about these issues than would otherwise be likely.